Cobrettie/eloquent-javascript/chapters/1/1_README.md

 # Ah yes, Chapter One.
 We begin with values, types, and operators

+In this chapter, we will take a deeper dive into value types, and the operators we can perform on those values.

 ## Values

 In the computer's world, there is only data.
 We as humans, are simply viewing that data.
 Every single thing you see on a computer screen, is data.